Yoo Myung-hee: Nomination to the World Trade Organization

-In June 2020, the Republic of Korea officially nominated Yoo as the country’s candidate for the Director-General of the World Trade Organization and Yoo officially declared her bid to run for the election.
+In June 2020, the Republic of Korea officially nominated Yoo as the country's candidate for the Director-General of the World Trade Organization and Yoo officially declared her bid to run for the election.

-However, given the election of Joe Biden to the US presidency and in the face of widespread support for her rival Ngozi Okonjo-Iweala, a Harvard-trained development economist and former Managing Director of the World Bank, Nigerian Minister of Finance and Minister of Foreign Affairs, Yoo withdrew her bid on February 5, 2021.
+However, given the election of Joe Biden to the US presidency and in the face of widespread support for her rival Dr Ngozi Okonjo-Iweala, a Harvard-trained development economist and former Managing Director of the World Bank, Nigerian Minister of Finance and Minister of Foreign Affairs, Yoo withdrew her bid on February 5, 2021.
 Yoo's withdrawal follows an announcement by the WTO which said in October 2020 that Ngozi Okonjo-Iweala had garnered more support than Yoo from the WTO's 164 member states.

 In August 2021, Yoo retired as trade minister after 29 years in public service.

 In November 2022, Yoo was appointed on the board of directors of Samsung Electronics.
 She also serves as a senior adviser (non-resident) for Center for Strategic and International Studies (CSIS).